 Skip to main content

-Authy hack exposes phone numbers of 33M users; Twilio confirms
+Authy exposes phone numbers of 33M users; Twilio confirms

-An Authy hack has resulted in the attacker obtaining the phone numbers of 33 million users of the popular 2FA security app, exposing them to an increased risk of phishing attacks.
+An attacker has obtained the phone numbers of 33 million users of the popular 2FA security app Authy, exposing them to an increased risk of phishing attacks.

-Developer Twilio has confirmed the breach, and asked customers to take two precautions …
+Developer Twilio has confirmed the claim, and asked customers to take two precautions …

 Two-factor authentication (2FA) means that when you (or someone using your credentials) login to a website or service, you’ll additionally be asked for a one-time passcode generated by an app.
 Twilio’s Authy is one of the most popular 2FA apps on the App Store.